annaesvensson/yellow-help/task-list.md

 - [x] Updated Markdown extension, syntax for general blocks has changed.
 Make it more intuitive.
 - [ ] Updated feed extension, short URL for the feed.xml.
 Users don't like the long URL, it's ugly.
 - [ ] Updated sitemap extension, short URL for the sitemap.xml.
 Users don't like the long URL, it's ugly.
+- [x] Updated system settings, ContactSiteEmail and EditSiteEmail have been replaced.
+Less troubleshooting.
 - [x] Updated themes, CSS for coloured block elements has changed.
 Make it more intuitive.
 - [x] Updated website, more information about latest product changes.
 People want more information.
 - [ ] Updated website, Swedish translation for missing help pages.
 Better multi language documentation.